Eivind Reiten: Political career

-Reiten was born in Midsund as the son of Kristofer Reiten, a farmer and fisher, and housewife Kjellaug Opstad.
+Reiten was born in Midsund Municipality as the son of Kristofer Reiten, a farmer and fisher, and housewife Kjellaug Opstad.
 He enrolled as a student in 1972, and graduated from the University of Oslo in 1978 with a degree in economics.
 He worked as a civil servant from 1979 to 1982, and as a secretary for the Centre Party from 1982 to 1983.
 He was then brought into the government as state secretary to the Minister of Finance from 1983 to 1985.
 He then became Minister of Fisheries from 1985 to 1986 as part of the Second cabinet Willoch, and Minister of Petroleum and Energy from 1989 to 1990 as part of Cabinet Syse.
 In his last political position, he was responsible for the deregulation of the electricity market in Norway.
 Having chaired the Centre Youth, the youth wing of the Centre Party, from 1979 to 1981, he served as a deputy representative to the Norwegian Parliament from 1985 to 1989.

 Business career

 Reiten started working for Norsk Hydro in 1988, heading the energy division from that year, and becoming senior vice president of special projects in 1991.
 From 1992 he led the refining and marketing division, and from 1998 the aluminum division.
 He was appointed executive vice president for light metals in 1999.
 He succeeded Egil Myklebust as chief executive officer in 2001.
 He was a member of the board of the Bank of Norway from 1991 to 1994 and Norske Skogindustrier from 1997 to 2000, and has chaired the board of Norway Post (1996–1999) and Telenor (2000–2001).
 He has attended the Bilderberg meetings.
 He is a fellow of the Norwegian Academy of Technological Sciences.
+In 2017, he was appointed chairman of Kongsberg Gruppen.